FAM Course Descriptions

 The course is designed to provide students with opportunities to explore the prevalence and impact of intimate partner violence (IPV) and history of systemic response to it.
 Students will be introduced to methods of engagement, assessment, and intervention based on current research and practice knowledge.
 Particular attention will be given to the examination of personal and professional values regarding IPV as well as co-occurring issues.

 Exploration of the parenting process from a lifespans perspective.
 Current theory and research, with childrearing application, will be emphasized.
-Emphasis will be on parent education methods and the changing parental role over the life cycle.
+Emphasis will be on parent education methods and the changing parental role over the lifecycle.

-A study of the impact of legislation and public policies on the well being of the family.
+A study of the impact of legislation and public policies on the well-being of the family.
 Emphasis on the involvement of individuals and families with policies and legal resources as a means for realizing satisfying lifestyles.

 Explores the elderly person's changing experience of environment.
 Physiological, psychological and social changes are related to adjustment within urban and rural community environments, special housing for the elderly, and long-term care environments.